 - 1. Make a separate entry for each research project. - 2.
-Report using the Research Activities Entry form. - 3.
-Update record as needed, e.g. when project has results, in the Research Activities Spreadsheet.
+Report using the Research Activities Entry form. - Be sure to enter start date and end date in dd/mm/yyyy format. - 3.
+Update record as needed, e.g. when project has results, or if end date changes, in the Research Activities Spreadsheet.
 Request link to spreadsheet.